praveenkalura/praveenkalura/README.md

 # praveenkalura

-Personal website of Dr. Praveen Kalura.
+Personal website of Praveen Kalura (PHD).

 This repository is a Vite + React site deployed to GitHub Pages.
 The editable source lives in `src/`, and GitHub Actions generates the production build from that source.